How do I sign up for a class?

 Our teachers are busy preparing for the day’s activities and will open our doors precisely when scheduled class time and the intro begins at 5 after the hour.
 Our doors remain locked at all times, which is why we ask you not to “drop by.”
 We get in a total art zone, and we like to keep that energy bubble intact until time for classes to change.

 Those side doors sure seem handy!

 Yes, but they are reserved for staff entry, unless we specify to use entrance for some reason.
 Please make sure your family uses our double-wide front door.

 Can we puhleeeeze make-up a class we miss?

 We assume each child will need to miss a class now and again, so we have made allowance for that in our semester fees.
 We are pros at modifying projects so your child won’t miss out on the lesson.
-Each class becomes its own unit, working at its own pace with its own teacher.
+Each class becomes its own unit, working at its own pace with it’s own teacher.
 Hence the “no make up’s rule” makes sense as it is highly interruptive to a group for a new student to show up once.
 If the weather is to blame, or an instructor is ill, we’ll contact you to organize a group make-up.
 Otherwise, there are no makeups for missed classes.